jmebia/jmebia/README.md

 I’m a developer with a B.S. in Computer Science, working across full-stack web dev and indie game development.

-- Full-stack developer specializing in Laravel, PHP and MySQL
+- Currently specializing in Laravel, PHP, and MySQL for professional work
-- Indie game dev using Godot
+- Developing indie games using Godot
 - Linux server tinkerer & Raspberry Pi hobbyist

 ---